Ninjabread Man: Rock 'n' Roll Adventures

 Rock 'n' Roll Adventures is a platform video game developed and published by Data Design Interactive and Conspiracy Entertainment.
 The game was released in Europe on Microsoft Windows, PlayStation 2, and Wii on 17 September 2007 and in North America on 11 October 2007.
 The game is considered an asset flip of Ninjabread Man.

 Gameplay

 Like Ninjabread Man, there are three levels, plus a tutorial.
 In the tutorial level, the game will show the player what controls to use.
 For the rest of the levels, the player must collect all eight Power Rods.
 The enemies of the game are drum parts like cymbals.

 The game uses the Wii Remote and Nunchuk.
 Flicking the Nunchuk upwards allows the player to jump.
 Swinging the Wii Remote swings the player's guitar.

 Reception

 The game has been poorly received.
-IGN gave the game a 3.0/10, criticizing it for non-interesting graphics, sloppy gameplay, and bad controls.
-Official Nintendo Magazine pointed out that the spine of the box misspells the title as "Rock n' Roll Adevntures".
+IGN gave the game a 3.0/10, criticizing it for non-interesting graphics, sloppy gameplay, recycled content from Ninjabread Man, and bad controls.